 Whatever level you’re on, take your ride to the next one in Hot Springs.

 Experience 31.5+ miles of world class mountain bike trails just five minutes from downtown Hot Springs.
 The Northwoods system includes Green, Blue and Black single track, multi-track, flow trails, jump lines and the Lucky 13 expert section.
 The Cedar Glades trailhead includes a bike skills park.
 Northwoods is home to the annual Gudrun MTB Festival each November.
 Bikers, hikers and trail runners are all welcome.

-Hot Springs Creek Greenway Trail is a 4.2-mile, multi-use trail corridor that will eventually connect downtown Hot Springs to a wetlands area at Lake Hamilton.
-At this time, 2.25 miles have been completed – it is ideal for families both on foot and on bikes.
+Hot Springs Creek Greenway Trail is a 2.5-mile, paved multi-use trail that will eventually connect downtown Hot Springs to a wetlands area at Lake Hamilton.
+The Greenway Trail begins at the Transportation depot and meanders past the Veterans Memorial, Farmers Market, Sculpture Walk, Skatepark, Majestic Baseball Fields, Hollywood Park, and the Bark Park.
+The Greenway is ideal for families both on foot and on bikes.